Moores Cancer Center view from outside. Two large buildings are seen next to each other on a sunny day.

 • The only NCI-Designated Comprehensive Cancer Center in San Diego County

-• Repeatedly ranked by U.S. News & World Report among the nation’s best in cancer care and pulmonology
+• Listed by U.S. News & World Report as one of the nation’s top cancer centers for many years, including 2024

 • Conducts hundreds of trials across all types of cancers and all phases of drug development